“I just got a serious scoop from the hairdresser,” I tell my husband as I walk into our hotel room.

 “Ok?” he says, not even trying to hide his lack of interest.

-“Well, I just mentioned to him, I wanted to visit a few museums while we were here in Philly and he raised one eyebrow at me…and then sort of asked me out of the side of his mouth (I tried to recreate the effect as I explained)…if I planned to go to the Barnes Museum.
+“I mentioned I wanted to visit a few museums while we’re in Philly and he raised an eyebrow and asked out the side of his mouth (I try to recreate the effect) if I plan to go to the Barnes Museum.
 He made me so nervous I just said no.”

 “What’s the story?”

-The second stipulation of the will was that the art must NEVER, EVER, EVER be moved into the city of Philadelphia.
+2-The art must NEVER, EVER, EVER be moved into the city of Philadelphia.

-No WAY!
-I booked tickets on my walk back to the hotel.
+No, I booked tickets on my walk back to the hotel.

 For more in-depth (correct) information on the Barnes click here.